BaerChain/cpp-lsac/CONTRIBUTING.md

-# Aleth Contributing and Review Guidelines
+# Brcd Contributing and Review Guidelines

 1. All submitted **Pull Requests** are assumed to be ready for review unless they are labeled with `[in progress]` or have "[WIP]" in title.